RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 ### 1. Set the DNS records

-Add an `A` record for your domain pointing to your server's IP address.
+Add a `A` records for the sub-domains you intend to use pointing to your server's IP address.

+For example: `deluge.example.com` and `prowlarr.example.com`

+> [!WARNING]
-Be aware that this is publicly exposing your IP address and that it's NOT going via your VPN Provider.
-For extra security there are a few options, but these are outside the scope of this guide:
+> Be aware that this is publicly exposing your IP address and that it's NOT going via your VPN Provider.
+>
+> For extra security there are a few options, but these are outside the scope of this guide:
+>

-- use Cloudflare to hide your server's IP address by enabling the Cloudflare proxy.
+> - use Cloudflare to hide your server's IP address by enabling the Cloudflare proxy.
-- [create a personal VPN](https://www.digitalocean.com/community/tutorials/how-to-set-up-wireguard-on-ubuntu-20-04) on your server and bind Docker to only use the local VPN IP address.
+> - [create a personal VPN](https://www.digitalocean.com/community/tutorials/how-to-set-up-wireguard-on-ubuntu-20-04) on your server and bind Docker to only use the local VPN IP address.
 That way your services are connectable whenever you're connected to your personal VPN.

 ### 2. Obtain a Cloudflare API token